thomas-leroy/dotfiles/README.md

 make export-vscode
 ```

-This command will save you Visual Studio Code configuration :
+This command will save you Visual Studio Code configuration:

 - List of installed extensions
 - `settings.json`